-«Customer Name» shall pay rates established by BPA in a 7(i) Process for: (1) the amounts of Firm Requirements Power that BPA makes available under the Block Product that «Customer Name» is obligated to purchase pursuant to section 3.1(1), and (2) the Slice Output, including the amounts of Slice Output Energy that BPA makes available under the Slice Product, that «Customer Name» is obligated to purchase pursuant to section 3.1(2). «Customer Name» shall pay such rates regardless of whether or not «Customer Name» takes delivery of such amounts of Firm Requirements Power and Slice Output Energy.
+«Customer Name» shall pay for (1) the Firm Requirements Power under the Block Product that «Customer Name» is obligated to purchase and that BPA makes available under section 3.1(1), and (2) the Slice Output including the Slice Output Energy under the Slice Product that «Customer Name» is obligated to purchase and that BPA makes available under section 3.1(2). «Customer Name» shall pay for such power at the rates BPA establishes in a 7(i) Process pursuant to the PRDM, whether or not «Customer Name» took delivery of such power.

 END SLICE/BLOCK template.